 Mode Vatech Standards

 Child 2~12 years of age

-Adult Man > 12 years of age
+A .114 Man > 12 years of aga

-Adult Woman
+Adult Woman > 12 years of age

-Select an X-ray intensity according to the patient's head circumference.
+6. Select an X-ray intensity according to the patient's head circumference.
 See the table for the suggested X-ray intensities for different head circumferences